 Williams is committed to delivering the best possible undergraduate education.
 Our highest priorities reflect this commitment.
-We hire supremely talented faculty and staff, offer affordable access to students from all backgrounds, and provide excellent facilities that support teaching and learning.
+We hire supremely talented faculty and staff, offer affordable access to students from all backgrounds, and provide excellent facilities to support teaching and learning.

 What We Spend

 Top-notch college education is expensive.
-Last year we invested $108,200 in each of our students, resulting in a total expenditure of $225 million.
-Fifty-nine percent of that spending went toward compensating our employees.
+This year we will invest $130,000 in each of our students, resulting in a total expenditure of $282 million.
+Sixty percent of that spending goes toward compensating our employees.
 Williams has among the lowest student-to-faculty ratios in the country, which enables us to mount a rich curriculum and offer highly personalized instruction in the form of tutorials, lab work, honors theses, and small seminars.
 Coaches, librarians, information technologists, and other staff members also make a significant educational impact.
 Security, dining, and facilities ensure that our students are safe, well fed, and have appropriate spaces in which to live, learn, and play.
-Maintaining those spaces, and repaying the debt that financed their construction, consumed another 17 percent of the budget.
-The remaining 22 percent of the budget included everything that is neither a person nor a building, such as food, fuel, electricity, books, computers, and travel.
-Williams successfully reduced these operational costs four years in a row, from 2009 to 2012, and they remain lower in real terms than they were a decade ago.
-This prudent fiscal management has allowed us to preserve the scope and quality of our educational programs, retain our faculty and staff, and sustain our fundamental commitment to financial aid.
+Maintaining those spaces, and repaying the debt that financed their construction, consumed another 15 percent of the budget.
+The remaining 25 percent of the budget included everything that is neither a person nor a building, such as food, fuel, electricity, books, computers, and travel.
+Prudent fiscal management has allowed us to preserve the scope and quality of our educational programs, retain our faculty and staff, and sustain our fundamental commitment to financial aid.